James T. Vaughn Jr.

 James T. Vaughn Jr. (August 5, 1949 – October 10, 2024) was an American lawyer who served as a justice of the Delaware Supreme Court from 2014 to 2023.

 Early life and education

-Vaughan was the son of Delaware State Senator James T. Vaughn Sr. Vaughn graduated from J.B.
+Vaughn was the son of Delaware State Senator James T. Vaughn Sr. Vaughn graduated from J.B.
 Moore High School in Smyrna, Delaware, in 1967.
 He received his Bachelor of Arts from Duke University in 1971 and his Juris Doctor from the Georgetown University Law Center in 1976.

 Career

 Vaughn was a United States Army veteran.
 From 1976 to 1988, Vaughn practiced law with Vaughn and Vaughn, where he focused on civil and criminal law.
 In 1988 he became a member of the firm of Schmittinger and Rodriguez in Dover.

 On October 28, 1998, Governor Tom Carper appointed Vaughn as resident judge in Kent County of the Superior Court of Delaware; elevated to president judge of the Superior Court on October 12, 2004.